137AI > AI Risks & Management

 Autonomous and ambient AI agents create two kinds of harm.
 The first lands on people: injury, theft, manipulation, surveillance, impersonation, and coordinated attack carried out through agents that move, speak, watch, or transact on someone's behalf.
 The second lands on the systems that make agents work: poisoned telemetry, tampered training data, compromised model updates, fleet-wide coordinated data attacks, and supply-chain compromise of the software that ships to deployed agents.
 Both surfaces are real, both are growing, and both call for a working discipline of identification, assessment, and treatment that operates across them.

-The adaptations matter because conventional risk management was built around the assumption that risks can be enumerated, controls can be designed to prevent or reduce them, and residual risk can be measured against a tolerance threshold.
-Autonomous and ambient agents complicate every step.
-The risks are not fully enumerable because the agents' capability surface is open-ended and grows with each model update.
-The controls cannot prevent the structural attack surface because the surface is the value of the system.
-The residual risk cannot be measured cleanly because the same agent in a different deployment context has a different threat profile.
-Effective risk management for these systems treats the enumeration as ongoing, the controls as bounding rather than preventing, and the residual risk as a property to be monitored and recovered from rather than driven to zero.
+The risk management adaptations are what make this pillar distinct from conventional risk practice.
+Conventional risk management was built around the assumption that risks can be enumerated, controls can be designed to prevent them, and residual risk can be measured against a tolerance threshold.
+Autonomous and ambient agents complicate every step — the risks are not fully enumerable because the capability surface is open-ended and grows with each model update; the controls cannot prevent the structural attack surface because the surface is the value of the system; the residual risk cannot be measured cleanly because the same agent in a different deployment context has a different threat profile.
+Effective risk management for these systems treats enumeration as ongoing, controls as bounding rather than preventing, and residual risk as a property to be monitored and recovered from rather than driven to zero.
+The integration with the engineering controls covered in the Controls pillar, the governance frameworks covered in the Governance pillar, the trust posture covered in the Security & Trust pillar, and the compliance practice covered in the Compliance & Conformity pillar produces the comprehensive risk practice that AI deployment at scale depends on.

 Related Coverage